Bullying and The Crumpled Paper LessonPilar Clark

-Supposedly, it started with a a teacher in New York who handed out a piece of paper to each student in her class, and then asked them to crumple it up, smash it, stomp on it and otherwise beat it to hell… without ripping it.
+Buzzfeed reported that the “Crumpled Paper Lesson” started with a a teacher in New York who handed out a piece of paper to each student in her class, and then asked them to crumple it up and step on it and basically make it as barfy as possible without ripping it.

-After that, she asked each child to unfold their sheet, smooth it out, and try to get it to look as good as it did before they started the exercise.
-Naturally, everyone’s sheet of paper stayed creased, rumpled and dirty.
+After that, she asked each child to unfold their sheet, smooth it out, and try to get it to look as crisp and fresh as it did before they started the exercise.
+Of course everyone’s sheet of paper stayed creased and crappy.

 Then, the teacher asked the kids to apologize to the paper.

-They did, and she then pointed out that even though they said they were sorry, the wrinkles and creases still didn’t come off, no matter how hard they tried to fix them.
+They did, and she pointed out that even though they said they were sorry, the creases still didn’t come out, no matter how hard they tried to fix them.